voidspace/voidspace.github.io/index.md

 Highlights of the last few years.

-* 2024 Teaching Object Oriented Theory with Python for the BBC
+* 2024-25 Teaching Object Oriented Theory with Python for the BBC
+* 2024 Teaching Advanced Python for BT
 * 2023-current Team lead, building backend API servers for Gigaclear Ltd
 * 2022-23 Delivering training courses to over 200 engineers for OnSemi, an automotive semiconductor manufacturer.
 Level 1 and level 2 Python (custom courses).
 * 2018-current Training with JBI Training, Advanced Python, Practical Python, Webscraping, etc